 I had the honor of shooting my friend Haley's elopement to her fiancee Ben earlier this month, with several hours and locations scheduled for us to visit before the courthouse proper.
-It was an absolutely perfect afternoon -- we started out with a private first look at the garage adjacent to the Alexa (I set them up so that they'd have a few moments to themselves before the chaos of the day kicked in), went down to the Market for flowers, took a stroll nearby, holed up at Le Pichet for a quick toast, and then Ubered over to city hall for the ceremony before wrapping up with dinner at Cuoco.
-It was one of those days early in September when the haze was holding the temperature down, but also creating this weird filtered light that really lent itself to some great setups.
+It was an absolutely perfect afternoon -- we started out with a first look at the garage adjacent to the Alexa (I set them up so that they'd have a few moments to themselves before the chaos of the day kicked in), went down to the Market for flowers, took a stroll to Le Pichet for a quick toast, and then Ubered over to City Hall for the ceremony before wrapping up with dinner at Cuoco.
+It was one of those days early in September when the haze was not only holding the temperature down, but also creating this weird filtered light that really lent itself to some great setups.

 If I had to get some language around it, I guess I would call this a loosely curated, elopement slash day-of documentarian-esque shoot? and after having had the day that we did, I seriously want to do this like, every week for the rest of the foreseeable future.
-Weddings are always incredible and a privilege to capture for clients, but when the client is also a buddy you've known for close to a decade who's got a killer sense of humor + the willingness to spend time trying out ideas -- well, it just works.
-Not only did we get amazing footage out of it, we had an absolute blast from start to finish -- with some help from cranky Uber drivers, the guy getting released from the courthouse who lit up a cigarette and barked out a sarcastic 'good luck' as we walked up the steps (and like, five other hilarious strangers we met over the course of our travels), excited family members, adorable kids... the vibes were just so positive and so fun from the moment we started out.
+Weddings are always incredible and an absolute privilege to capture for clients, but when the client is also a buddy you've known for close to a decade who's got a killer sense of humor + the willingness to spend time trying out ideas -- well, it just works.
+Not only did we get amazing footage out of it, we had an absolute blast from start to finish -- with some help from cranky Uber drivers, the guy getting released from the courthouse (who lit up a cigarette and barked out a sarcastic 'good luck' as we walked up the steps), and like, five other hilarious strangers we met over the course of our travels.
+Layer in excited family members and adorable kids who created a vibe that was just so positive and so fun from the instant we arrived.

 I wound up delivering a solid 200+ images -- here's a quick tour of how it all looked and felt: